HansenZhao/PS/README.md

 ```
 p.addRegion([-1,1],0.2,1);
 ```
-means add a region from -1 to 1 with diffuse coefficient of 0.2 and bias of 1.0
+add a region from -1 to 1 with diffuse coefficient of 0.2 and bias of 1.0
 ```
 p.addRegion(-5,2,0.2,'left');
 ```
-means add a region from -inf to -5 with diffuse coeficient of 2 and bias of 0.2
+add a region from -inf to -5 with diffuse coeficient of 2 and bias of 0.2

 ### display field state
 ```